greezybacon/xmlconfig/README.rst

 namespace will resolve to their corresponding environment variables.
 You cannot use this namespace to define or modify environment variables, so don't attempt to import or create constants in the *env* namespace.
-To use the value of an environment if it is defined and use a default otherwise, you could use::
+To use the value of an environment variable if it is defined and use a default otherwise, you could use::

     <!-- Temporary location.
 Prefer TMPDIR environment variable if set